mitchcamza/mitchcamza/README.md

 ## 🚀 About Me
 🎓 BSc Computer Science | ⚡ Real-Time Systems | 🕹️ Multiplayer | 👨🏻‍💻 DevOps

 Hi, I'm Mitch!
-I'm a **tech enthusiast** specializing in **high-performance real-time systems**.
+I'm a **recent CS grad** with an interest in **high-performance real-time systems**.
 My primary focus is on learning **industrial automation systems**, with a strong interest in networking, physics simulations, and game development using Unreal Engine.

 I'm also passionate about **DevOps and CI/CD workflows**, optimizing development pipelines for smooth, efficient deployments.